yangfangs/physpetools/README.rst

     A directory include output data (reconstruct tree files).
 The default output data name is Outdata.

 -t
-    Specify the number of processing threads (CPUs) to use for Physpe to reconstruct phylogenetic tree.
+    Specify the number of processing threads (CPUs) to use for PhySpeTree to reconstruct phylogenetic tree.
 The default is 1.

 --hcp